 - 1. Remove the battery cover by turning the thumb loop 1/4 turn counter-clockwise. - Insert batteries into position.
-The battery pole you can still see should match the symbol marked on the case - 3.
+The battery terminal you can still see should match the symbol marked on the case. - 3.
 Replace the battery cover by turning the thumb loop 1/4 turn clockwise.

-Never store your GPS 45 without batteries.
-A built-in capacitor will save almanac and waypoint data while you are changing the batteries, but will only save data for a period of time (a few hours).
-If you're storing the unit for the season, put in a fresh set of alkaline batteries to help prevent loss of stored data.
+Never store the GPS 40 without batteries.
+A built-in capacitor will save data while you are changing the batteries, but only for a limited period of time (a few hours).
+If you're storing the unit for an extended period of time, put in a fresh set of alkaline or lithium batteries.
+Storing the unit with Ni-Cad batteries may result in data loss due to the self-discharge characteristics of Ni-Cad of batteries.